abelisle-mulesoft/backend-idms/specification/api-doc/Security.md

-The Backend IDMS microservice is locked down and not accessible directly.
+The Identity Management microservice is locked down and not accessible directly.
 We leverage Anypoint Flex Gateway to manage and secure access.
-More specifically, the Backend IDMS microservice is protected using a [Client ID Enforcement Policy](https://docs.mulesoft.com/gateway/latest/policies-included-client-id-enforcement), which allows access only to authorized client applications.
+More specifically, the Identity Management microservice is protected using a [Client ID Enforcement Policy](https://docs.mulesoft.com/gateway/latest/policies-included-client-id-enforcement), which allows access only to authorized client applications.
 To access it, you must include the following key-value pair in the request header:

 | Key | Value |
 | ------ | ------ |